ShubhPatel06/react-laravel-survey-app/README.md

-This is Laravel + React and Tailwind CSS Survey Application with CRUD functinalities.
+This is Laravel + React and Tailwind CSS Survey Application with CRUD functionalities.

 The functionalities include: